gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v20.4.0.0 2014-11-14 Added ability to specify polygon by length of one edge in the 'DrawPolygon' script, closes #147. v20.3.0.0 2014-11-12 Converted the 'DrawHexagon' script into a 'DrawPolygon' script, closes #144. v20.2.0.0 2014-11-12 Added the option for user to specify the radius to vertex or radius to edge in the 'DrawHexagon' script, closes #142.
+v20.4.1.0 2014-11-15 Removed images from repo, they are now stored in the GitHub issues, closes #138.
+Moved the integer checker function into it's own file, 'Utils/Utils.vbs'. v20.4.0.0 2014-11-14 Added ability to specify polygon by length of one edge in the 'DrawPolygon' script, closes #147. v20.3.0.0 2014-11-12 Converted the 'DrawHexagon' script into a 'DrawPolygon' script, closes #144. v20.2.0.0 2014-11-12 Added the option for user to specify the radius to vertex or radius to edge in the 'DrawHexagon' script, closes #142.